ausmani23/currencyrj/README.md

 To replicate our results, you will need to:

 1. Download R, which is open-source software that will allow you to run the file 'aow.R'.
-1. Download the source data.
+2. Download the source data.
 We do not store these on the Github, because of space constraints.
 You can download the relevant files by visiting [this link](https://www.dropbox.com/sh/ucmi7vv9ifhobn6/AACeyJqziIijURV3nl8aXLEha?dl=0).
-2. Create an 'output' folder in the same directory as the 'code' directory.
+3. Create an 'output' folder in the same directory as the 'code' directory.
 All figures and calculations are output to that folder.

-Please contact Adaner if you have any questions.